mavryk-network/ledger-app-mavryk-wallet/app/docs/apdu.md

 - The `Register_global_constant` operation for registering global constants.
-- The `Smart_rollup_originate` operation is used to originate, that is, to deploy smart rollups in the Tezos blockchain.
+- The `Smart_rollup_originate` operation is used to originate, that is, to deploy smart rollups in the Mavryk blockchain.
-- The `Smart_rollup_add_messages` operation is used to add messages to the inbox shared by all the smart rollups originated in the Tezos blockchain.
+- The `Smart_rollup_add_messages` operation is used to add messages to the inbox shared by all the smart rollups originated in the Mavryk blockchain.
 These messages are interpreted by the smart rollups according to their specific semantics.
 - The `Smart_rollup_execute_outbox_message` operation is used to enact